ayeaton/hdf5_to_cellprofiler/README.md

 This is my solution to running cellprofiler on hdf5s.
+I could not figure out how to actually run cellprofiler on hdf5s.
+It seems like it would be a difficult task to implement given the flexibility of hdf5 files.
+In the hdf5s that I am working with I have one dataset containing the images, and several datasets with relevant labels for each image.
+There are no special groupings or hierarchy.

-I could not figure out how to actually run cellprofiler on hdf5s so instead of poking around in the cellprofiler code, I have created a wrapper that write the images in an hdf5 into temporary directories, and using these images as input into cellprofiler.
-The code also employs parallelization to make things faster.
-This pipeline uses MPI to accomplish handling the hdf5 in parallel.
+I have created a wrapper to write the images in an hdf5 into temporary directories, and uses these images as input into cellprofiler.
+The code then moves the relevant output files to a specified output path and deletes the tmp directories.
+The code  employs parallelization to make things faster.

 Step 1.
 Create a cellprofiler pipeline.

 Step 2.
-Change the inputs in submit_jobs.sh to match your needs
+Change the inputs in parameters.csv to fit your needs.

 Step 3.
-Run loop_jobs.sh specifying how many chunks you want.
-For 100 chunks: sbatch loop_jobs.sh 100
+Run loop_jobs.sh

 Step 4.
 Aggregate all of the separate cellprofiler outputs of measurements of objects by running loop_jobs_agg.sh.
 My aggregate code in aggregate.py is pretty specific to what I care about.

 The code that does the actual work is hdf5_to_cellprofiler.py.
 This code takes